Melanoma: What Women Need to Know About This Skin Cancer

 People with fair skin and lighter eyes and hair tend to be particularly vulnerable to skin cancer.
-Other risk factors include a family history of melanoma, amount of time spent unprotected in the sun, early childhood sunburns, immunosuppressive disorders, a weakened immune system, and having many freckles or moles.
+Other risk factors include a family history of melanoma, more time spent unprotected in the sun, early childhood sunburns, immunosuppressive disorders, a weakened immune system, and having many freckles or moles.

-Both men and women are at risk, says Sheu.
-But there is one troubling trend.
-“We’re seeing an alarming surge in melanoma rates in young women.
-This is largely due to tanning from the sun and in tanning salons,” says Sheu.
+Both men and women are at risk, but there is one troubling trend: an alarming surge in melanoma rates in young women.
+This is largely due to tanning from the sun and in tanning salons.
 Tanning — either at beaches or salons — is a major risk factor for skin cancers.

 Five Tips for Skin Cancer Prevention

 Fortunately, all types of skin cancer are preventable.
-Sheu recommends following these five tips for skin cancer prevention:
+Here are five tips for skin cancer prevention:

 - Apply a broad-spectrum sunscreen, SPF 30 or higher, every three hours while in the sun.
 Hold a spray nozzle 1 centimeter from the skin to ensure proper application.